CarlVerret/csFastFloat/README.md

 # Benchmarks

-Using content of files in /data : Canada.txt and mesh.txt

-Comparing standard Double.Parse() vs FastFloat.ParseDouble().
-'ParseNumberString() only' parses the string itself without any float computation.
+We use the realistic files  in /data.
+The mesh.txt data file contains numbers that are easier to parse whereas the canada.txt data file is representative of a more challenging scenario.
+We compare  the `Double.Parse()` function from the runtime library with our `FastFloat.ParseDouble()` function.
+The `ParseNumberString() only` function parses the string itself without any float computation: it might represent an upper bound on the possible performance.

 ``` ini